 Find the best deal, compare prices and read what other travellers have to say about hotel accommodation in St Barts at TripAdvisor.

-The best time to visit St Barts is during the dry season from December to April, with an average temperature of 28°C (82°F).
-July to November is the rainy season.
+The best time to visit St Barts is during the winter dry season from December to April, when temperatures average 28°C (82°F).

 For more climate info: St Barts Weather Guide…

-St Barts (or St Barths, short for St Barthélemy, so named by Columbus who discovered the island back in 1493) lies 24km southeast of St Martin and 225km north of Guadeloupe.
+St Barts, or St Barths (short for St Barthélemy), lies 24km (15mi) southeast of St Maarten and 225km (140mi) north of Guadeloupe.

 Search, compare and book the lowest possible prices on discounted airfares and hotels from our online travel partners.